 There will be one quiz in the midterm and a final exam.

-Problem sets are worth 70% of your grade.
+Programming assignments are worth 55% of your grade.
+Written assignments are worth 15%.
 The quiz/exams are worth 20%.
 Class participation is worth 10%.

 If you are a student with a documented disability on record at Brandeis University and which to have reasonable accommodations made for you in this class, please see me immediately.